5-Day Budget Itinerary for Niue

 Day 1 – Welcome to Niue!

-Your 5-day Niue adventure begins!
-On arrival at Hanan International Airport, go through the necessary airport customs and biosecurity process, which you can prepare for using our guide to Everything You Need to Know About Arriving in Niue.
+Your Niue adventure begins!
+On arrival, you will go through the airport customs and biosecurity process, as outlined in Everything You Need to Know About Arriving in Niue.

 - Heleni Jessop’s Fatahega